OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 You are ready to test the application with any device connected to your network.
 Connect to **`https://X.X.X.X/`** to see the application's landing page.
 First time you will have to accept the self-signed certificate.

 #### _EXTRA_.
-Only if you are testing tutorials Ionic or React Native in a real device
+Only if you are testing native applications in real mobile devices

-For Ionic and React Native platforms, you will need to create your own development SSL certificate and install it in your mobile device.
+To test mobile apps in real Android/iOS devices, you will need to create your own development SSL certificate and install it in your mobile device.
+This affects the following tutorials: [openvidu-ionic](tutorials/openvidu-ionic/), [openvidu-react-native](tutorials/openvidu-react-native/), [openvidu-android](tutorials/openvidu-android/), [openvidu-ios](tutorials/openvidu-ios/)

 1. Use [`mkcert`](https://github.com/FiloSottile/mkcert#installation){:target="_blank"} to create your own certificate using the local IP address of your workstation.
 Make sure to modify `X.X.X.X` for the actual IP.